 44. The ultimate pet show

-Watch the agility, obedience and police K-9 demonstrations at the brand new Pet Pavilions.
+Watch the agility, obedience and police K-9 demonstrations at the Pet Pavilions.
 8am-8pm.

 45. Get inspired to bake by blue-ribbon recipes